Zlenderzinho/Simple-Password-Generator/README.md

 # Simple-Password-Generator

-A simple password generator written in python
+This is a simple password generator that I wrote using python.
+The objective here was to learn basic stuff about python

+## Features
+- Password Length Customization
+- Exclude Uppercase / Lowercase / Digits / Punctuation
+- Password Strength Check